Ram81/ram81.github.io/index.md

 This summer of 2022, I interned at Mitsubishi Electric Research Laborateries, working with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en) on building embodied agents for navigation and interaction in simulated environments that leverage 3D scene graphs for effective scene understanding.

-In my first year of MS at Georgia Tech I was awarded the [College of Computing Outstanding MS Research Award 2022](https://www.cc.gatech.edu/annual-awards-and-honors-past-recipients).

-Prior to joining grad school, I also spent 3 years working as a Software Development Engineer, most recently working in the engineering team at [Glance](https://www.glance.com/).
+Prior to joining grad school, I spent 3 years working as a Software Development Engineer, most recently working in the engineering team at [Glance](https://www.glance.com/).

-If you have any questions / want to collaborate / discuss research, feel free to send me an email at <a href="mailto:ram.ramrakhya@gatech.edu">ram.ramrakhya@gatech.edu</a>.</p>
+If you have any questions / want to collaborate / discuss research, feel free to send me an email at <a href="mailto:ram.ramrakhya@gatech.edu">ram.ramrakhya@gatech.edu</a>.

 ---